 Ms. Chapman’s pro bono work includes representing victims of criminal activity who are helpful to law enforcement or government officials become lawful permanent residents of the United States and other immigration matters.

-Ms. Chapman was recognized as a Northern California “Rising Star” in 2019 and 2020 for Labor & Employment by Super Lawyers magazine.
+Ms. Chapman was recognized as a Northern California “Rising Star” in 2019, 2020, 2021 and 2022 for Labor & Employment by Super Lawyers magazine.
 She was recognized in 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Management Labor and Employment Law and Labor and Employment Litigation by The Best Lawyers in America®.

 Represented manufacturer in California employment class/representative actions filed in California Superior Courts alleging claims brought under the California Labor Code and Private Attorneys’ General Act.
 We were able to successfully resolve these matters through mediation and assist client in implementing compliant policies and practices.